-The Ben F. Johnson Jr. Public Service Award is presented each year by Georgia State University College of Law to a Georgia attorney whose overall accomplishments reflect the high tradition of selfless public service that our founding dean, Ben F. Johnson Jr., exemplified during his career and life.
-The award is not limited to graduates of Georgia State Law.
+The Ben F. Johnson Jr. Public Service Award is presented each year to a Georgia attorney whose overall accomplishments reflect the high tradition of selfless public service that our founding dean, Ben F. Johnson Jr., exemplified during his career and life.

 "Ben F. Johnson Jr. worked tirelessly to ensure equal access to the legal profession through helping private schools integrate without losing their tax exempt status and helping restore part-time, ABA-accredited legal education to Atlanta at Georgia State," says Steven J. Kaminshine, dean and professor of law.
 "His commitment to public service is exemplary for all Georgia lawyers."

 Nominations will be accepted online Thursday, Oct.
 16, through Friday, Dec.
 6. Include a: